Scientists are working with the UK police forces to help police dogs more accurately identify human remains.

 Researchers are working with professionals to use these substances in training victim recovery police dogs who are working to detect human remains.

 RELATED: 15 Best Dog Breeds for Police Work

 The Science Behind Decomposition

 When human remains break down, they release a large variety of molecules.
-The dogs needs to be able to recognize these varies molecules with their noses.
+The dogs need to be able to recognize these various molecules with their noses.

-The team is working with police dogs to train them to recognize these molecules, and are using various analytical techniques to measure the substances which are released during decomposition.
+The team is working with police dogs to train them to recognize these molecules and is using various analytical techniques to measure the substances that are released during decomposition.

-The researchers are working closely with University Hospitals of Leicester and a multitude of UK police forces to establish how the data can best be used to assist in future criminal investigations.
+The researchers are working closely with the University Hospitals of Leicester and many UK police forces to establish how the data can best be used to assist in future criminal investigations.